Research-Based

 You can purchase High School Genes directly from the Goop Wellness website here.

-A one-time purchase of Goop High School Genes is priced at $90 for a 30-day supply.
-You can also subscribe and save, which will bring the cost down to $75 per 30-day supply and can be canceled at any time.
-Each packet contains 6 supplements that are a mixture of tablets and soft gel pills.
+A one-time purchase of Goop High School Genes costs $90 for a 30-day supply.
+You can also subscribe and save, which reduces the price to $75 per 30-day supply and can be canceled anytime.
+Each packet contains 6 supplements consisting of both tablets and soft gel pills.